craftcms/feed-me/README.md

 - Craft 2.5+ compatible.

+## Third-party ElementTypes and FieldTypes

+We're compiling a list of supported third-party ElementTypes and FieldTypes via https://github.com/engram-design/FeedMe-Helpers.
+Theses are meant to be reference-only, and should be forwarded on to plugin developers to integrate.
+Of course, if you have development know-how, you can implement them yourselves.

+Please create issues on this repository if you'd like support for a particular ElementType or FieldType.

 ## Documentation

 Visit our [Plugin page](https://sgroup.com.au/plugins/feedme) for all documentation, a getting started guide, template tags, and developer resources.